Frequently Asked Questions About Child Support

 The Guidelines and Tables came into effect in May, 1997.
 Before they existed, judges in different areas of the country decided child support matters using many different factors, including the ‘means and needs’ of the parties and the children.
 As a result, child support decisions were not consistent, and were not always being based on the same factors.
 The Guidelines and the Tables were developed to give parents and courts a set of rules, so that child support issues were decided consistently across Canada.

-The table amounts have changed twice since 1997 – once in 2006, and again on December 31st, 2011.
+The table amounts have changed three times since 1997 – in 2006, in 2011, and again on November 22nd, 2017.
 For the most recent version of the simplified child support tables, click here.

 Child support is meant to help with the living expenses of the child.
 This includes things like food, diapers, clothing, personal care items, school supplies, and, generally, basic extracurricular activities.
 Child support is also meant to help with the extra cost a parent has to pay to provide living space for a child.
 For example, having to pay for a 2 bedroom apartment instead of a 1 bedroom, once you have a child.